Learning the Complexity of Weakly Noisy Quantum States: Theoretical Background

 \section{Theoretical Background}

-To clearly demonstrate motivations and contributions in this paper, we review the related theoretical backgrounds in terms of quantum state complexity, noisy quantum state, and quantum machine learning, then a brief discussion on the hardness result in quantum state learning problems is provided.
+To clearly demonstrate the motivation and contribution of this work, we review the related theoretical backgrounds in terms of quantum state complexity, noisy quantum states, and the architecture of quantum circuits.